microsoft/playwright/docs/src/test-api/class-testconfig.md

 - type: ?<[string]>

 Unique name of the environment where the tests run.
 It may be composed of, e.g., operating system name and test run parameters.
-The name of the bot will be automatically included into `blob` report's file name.
+Test reporters can access the name via `TestProject.botName` property.

 **Usage**